webplatform/docs/css/properties/flex-direction/index.md

 {{Page_Title}}
-{{Flags}}
+{{Flags
+|Checked_Out=No
+}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name|CSS Flexible Box Layout Module}}
-{{Summary_Section|The ‘flex-direction’ property specifies how flex items are placed in the flex container, by setting the direction of the flex container's main axis.
+{{Summary_Section|The 'flex-direction' property specifies how flex items are placed in the flex container, by setting the direction of the flex container's main axis.
 This determines the direction that flex items are laid out in.}}
 {{CSS Property
 |Initial value=row
 |Applies to=flex containers